R4D100/Simple-Stock-Market-Viewer/README.md

 ## API Key

 To use the Alpha Vantage API, you'll need an API key.
 Replace `YOUR_API_KEY` in the code with your actual API key.
 You can obtain an API key by signing up for a free account at [Alpha Vantage](https://www.alphavantage.co/support/#api-key).

+##PLEASE LET ME KNOW IF I CAN ADD ANYTHING AND I'LL TRY MY BEST :)